CURRENT AS OF JANUARY 2020

 In the event of inclement weather, we do not follow Berkeley County Schools procedures, but we do take them into consideration when making decisions about opening our office and/or holding activities.
 This is our standard operating procedure, however, we always advise that you check our website and Facebook page for additional information and any possible changes:

 - When Berkeley Co.
-Schools are on a TWO-HOUR DELAY (for inclement weather/hazardous road conditions), our Administrative Offices (to include Gymnastics) will open at 10:00AM.
+Schools are on a TWO-HOUR DELAY (due to inclement weather/hazardous road conditions), our Administrative Offices (to include Gymnastics) will open at 10:00AM.
 Any activities held at the Recreation Centers before 10:00AM are held at the discretion of each instructor.

 - When Berkeley Co.
-Schools are CLOSED, our Administrative Offices (to include Gymnastics) will plan to OPEN at 12:00 Noon.
+Schools are CLOSED, our Administrative Offices (to include Gymnastics) will plan to OPEN at 12:00 Noon (at the discretion of the Executive Director).
 Depending on the weather situation occurring at time, we will evaluate the conditions and may determine to remain closed for the day.
-All activities before 12:00 Noon will NOT be held.
+If we do have a 12:00 Noon opening, ALL activities before 12:00 Noon will NOT be held.
 Any activities held after 12:00 Noon will only be held if our facilities remain open.

 - Anytime Berkeley Co.
 Schools are CLOSED or cancel evening activities in their facilities, M-BCP&R is required to cancel any programs or activities that are held at school facilities.
 This does not affect activities at our Recreation Center facilities, unless otherwise notified.